hamid-shojaei/vesicle-translocation/README.md

 *Vesicletranslocation.py* is a Python program that generates a figure of free energy versus α (α=V_t/V_0, where V_t is the volume of the vesicle that is either inside the pore or that has passed through the pore and V_0 is incompressible vesicle volume).
 ### Installation
  Please make sure that you have Python 3.
-The program *Vesicletranslocation.py* uses the follwoing library:
+The program *Vesicletranslocation.py* uses the follwoing libraries:
   *numpy, matplotlib and math.*

 In order to use the program, user needs to choose the following parameters: r0,  β, Fext, κ_c and λ